Top 10 places to grab a bite before a West-End show

 32 Henrietta Street, WC2E 8NA; closest rail station at Charing Cross

-The Oystermen Seafood Bar & Kitchen brings the best oysters, seafood and fish from across the British Isles to a pleasant (and pleasantly pared down) Covent Garden dining space.
+The Oystermen Seafood Bar & Kitchen brings the best oysters, seafood and fish from across the British Isles to a stripped-back Covent Garden dining space.
 As the name suggests, if you’re hankering for oysters alone (and maybe something fizzy to wash them down) you’d be wise to make this place a port of call.

-An ideal time to drop anchor might be between 3 to 5pm any day of the week for the Bubbles ‘n Oysters Happy Hour, when a tenner will land you six freshly shucked oysters and a glass of fine Crémant du Bourgogne for just £10.
-Beyond this pearl of a pre-theatre bargain, you’ll find a fresh catch of good value pescatarian dishes whenever you visit.
+Drop anchor here between 15:00 to 17:00 any day of the week for the Bubbles ‘n Oysters Happy Hour, when a tenner will land you six freshly shucked oysters and a glass of fine Crémant du Bourgogne.
+As well as this pearl of a pre-theatre bargain, you’ll find a fresh catch of good-value pescatarian dishes whenever you visit.

 Find out more at oystermen.co.uk.